 Six Flags Magic Mountain is one of the best theme parks in Los Angeles.
 If you’re in the mood for some roller-coaster action, then this park is where you belong.
 Home to 19 roller coasters, it features more coasters than any other amusement park in the world.

-You’ll come across mild, junior coasters and extreme roller coaster with maximum intensity ratings.
+You’ll come across mild, junior coasters, and extreme roller coaster with maximum intensity ratings.
 Wooden coasters?
 Inverted coasters?
 Yes, this park has it all.
-Check out all eleven themed areas of the park, from the Screampunk District to Samurai Summit.
+Check out all themed areas of the park, from the Screampunk District to Samurai Summit.
+Learn how to buy Six Flags Magic Mountain discount tickets.

 Take a spin on the world’s only solar-powered Ferris wheel and soak in the scenic coastal views, or get your adrenaline pumping on the West Coaster, the oceanfront steel roller coaster.
 Between the spinny rides and iconic arcade games, this beachfront amusement park offers fun long after the sun goes down.